 I started making jewellery in around 2004 when I was gifted some simple beading tools after expressing an interest in jewellery making.
 Some years later, I won a jewellery workshop as a prize at a craft fair and I began to take regular classes.
 I became completely hooked on trying the many techniques available to make just (what I thought at the time was) a simple piece of jewellery.
-I now have my own studio and regularly attend craft fairs, artisan markets and pop up shops around London, often through the E17 Designers and Wanstead Makers.
+I now have my own studio and regularly attend craft fairs, artisan markets and pop up shops around London, predominantly locally in Walthamstow, Wanstead and South Woodford through E17 Designers, Local Makers Market and Woodford Craft Market.

 I love to make individual pieces of handcrafted jewellery from solid metals, precious stones and upcycled materials.
 I create wearable jewellery and try to ensure that designs are stylish, fun, understated and eye-catching.
 Many of my pieces are one-of-a-kind as I believe that jewellery should be as unique and bespoke as the person wearing it.
 Many hours and a range of techniques are often needed to make just one piece.